odagora/personal-website/src/pages/projects/workshop-app.md

 ## Live Website Link

 **Due to the nature of the internet business, this app is no longer available online.
-However, you can explore the public codebase [here](https://github.com/odagora/workshop) and access visual resources [here](https://bit.ly/3I7asBg).**
+However, you can explore the public codebase [here](https://github.com/odagora/workshop) and view a demo [here](https://bit.ly/3x7y4Dr).**